 A fast-action rod also has an extremely sensitive tip.
 Most ultra-light setups are fast action.
 The top part of the rod is very active, but you still have all the power you need to make a long cast and fight a powerful fish.

-G.Loomis Classic Trout – Our Best Overall Pick!
+G.Loomis Classic Trout – My Best Overall Pick!

 Fly anglers are well aware of the G.Loomis Brand.
 They make high-quality rods with exceptional sensitivity.
 It’s hard to argue that there is a rod better than the G.Loomis Classic Trout.
 These rods are actually what helped build G. Loomis’ reputation.

 These rods are designed to throw light lines, but you’ll be shocked at their strength.
-You have a variety of options in sizes for the rod.
+You have a variety of rod sizes.
 There are 5-foot moderate action rods and 7-foot fast action rods options.
-A 6 or 7-foot moderate action rod should do the trick for trout.
+A 6 or 7-foot moderate action rod is the best option for those fishing multiple scenarios for trout.

 If you’re fishing extremely tight water, consider the 5-foot rod.
 You’re limited to a one to four-pound test if you use it, however.
 A 6-foot moderate fast action rod such as the model TSR 740-2 is an excellent choice for fishing a river or stream.
-You’ll get more length on your casts and more power to fight anything bigger.
+You’ll get more length on your casts and more power to fight any large trout.

 You also have the choice of one or two-piece rods.
 The shorter two-piece rod makes traveling more manageable, so keep that in mind when purchasing!
-Don’t worry; you won’t lose any strength if you choose the two-piece route.
+Either option has the same power and sensitivity.

 G.Loomis makes some of the best rods on the planet; check out my full review on the G.Loomis Asquith Fly Rod, which I consider the best fly rod ever made.